oroinc/documentation/user_doc/back_office/sales/opportunities/index.rst

 .. :ref:`Manage opportunity workflow <user-guide-system-channel-entities-opportunities--manage-flow-intro>`
 ..
 Work with :ref:`reports for opportunities <user-guide-opportunities-reports-intro>`

-.. note:: See a short demo on `how to create and work with opportunities <https://oroinc.com/orocrm/media-library/create-work-opportunity>`_, or keep reading the step-by-step guidance below.
+.. note:: See a short demo on |how to create and work with opportunities|, or keep reading the step-by-step guidance below.

    .. raw:: html